louis-swain/green-energy-data-demo/README.md

 ## 🗺️ Next Steps

 ✔️ Add data visualizations with **Chart.js**
-✔️ Add fuel type & date filters
+✔️ Add advanced filters (by date range)
 ✔️ Add authentication for secure endpoints
 ✔️ Deploy to a real cloud host